augustinas/from-zero-to-hero-with-RSpec/writing_tests.md

 ![Boy that’s a lot of red text!](./screenies/farm-numbers-failed-output.png "Boy that’s a lot of red text!")

-As we can see two tests were performed, both of which failed with `NoMethodError`s.
+As we can see two tests were performed, both of which failed with a `NoMethodError`.
 Not only that, but the tests also reveal what the expected value was: 0.
 So let’s fix that and try again:

 ![Testing for numbers of farmyard items – attempt 2](./screenies/farm-numbers-passed.png "Testing for numbers of farmyard items – attempt 2")

 ![Now that’s a lot of green text!](./screenies/farm-numbers-passed-output.png "Now that’s a lot of green text!")

+Perfect!